Saint Augustine Parish Church (Baliwag): History

 Spanish records ("Apuntes históricos de la provincia augustiniana del Santísimo Nombre de Jesús de Filipinas", año 1909: Filipinas, by P. Bernardo Martinez) reveal that Juan de Albarran was the assigned parish priest of Baliwag in 1733.
 The parish of Baliwag was founded and began its official existence on May 26, 1733.
 The first church and convent was first established at Barangay Sta.
 Barbara, Baliwag.
 The first baptism in Baliwag Church was ordered by Lector and Feliz Trillo, Provincial of the Province on June 7, 1733.
 The town or pueblo was created in the provincial Chapter of May 15, 1734, and the appointment of Manuel Bazeta (or Baseta) as first parish priest.

-Between 1769-1774, the second church of Baliwag was built by Gregorio Giner.
+Between 1769 and 1774, the second church of Baliwag was built by Gregorio Giner.
 Esteban Diez Hidalgo came to Baliwag in 1789, and served as the longest parish priest of Baliwag.
 Under his curacy, the church and convent was moved to its present location in 1790, after which construction began.
 The church of mortar and stone was completed in 1801 or 1830.

 Historian Joaquín Martínez de Zúñiga arrived in the Philippines on August 3, 1786, and visited Baliwag on February 17, 1802, with Spanish Naval officer Ignacio Maria de Álava hosted by Esteban Diez.

 Joaquín Martínez de Zúñiga in his 1803 Historia de las Islas Filipinas, wrote that the convent or parochial house of San Agustin in Baliwag is the best in the whole archipelago, and that no edifice in Manila can be compared to it in symmetry and beauty amid its towering belfry, which has a panoramic view of the town.
 The monk further stated that the convent was a repository of priceless parish records which dated to the founding of Baliwag.

 The earthquake of June 3, 1863, one of the strongest ever to hit Manila and its environs, damaged the Baliwag Church and toppled the previous church.
 In 1870, the reconstruction began after a temporary house of worship was established, the "Provincial" on Año 1733 street.
 It was later used by the RVM Sisters of the Colegio de la Sagrada Familia (now St. Mary's College of Baliuag) as a classroom.
 Antonio de Mesa, "Maestrong Tonio" fabricated the parts to have finished the Baliwag Church.

 During the July 19, 1880 earthquake, the church received considerable damage.
 The belfry that was completed in 1866 by Matias Novoa was also damaged by the same quake.
 It was later repaired by Thomas Gresa.
 During the Spanish colonial era, Baliwag had 30 curates between 1733 and 1898.